Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Every time he blinked, Wei Wuxian could see him kneeling before him.
 The ghostly image of that day in the snow followed and haunted him, and he felt that if he were to breathe in with his nose, all he would smell would be the frosty scent of the man as he carried him sideways.

 He should not have come.
-He should have known to expect this, and should have known better than to think he could handle it with any elegance.
+He should have known to expect this, and should have known better than to think he could handle it with any grace.

 Wei Wuxian ignored the dark looks he could feel following him around.
 He resisted the need to let his forehead touch the cool bark of a tree, or to fist a hand into his outer robe, level with his stomach, in hope of chasing away the twisting and shaking he felt there.
 It would not do to show weakness in front of so many.